 The great thing about wearing your hair this short is that it makes way for some show stopping makeup; graphic winged eyeliner and punchy matte lipstick look even better against a low-fuss, minimal look.
-As for styling, texturizer is your friend; rub a small amount of R+Co Freeway Defining Spray Gel between your fingertips and work it into dry hair in sections.
+As for styling, texturiser is your friend; rub a small amount of Ouai Dry Texture Foam between your fingertips and work it into dry hair in sections.

-Hair stylist Nikki Nelms took Kravtiz’s Pixie to the next level for the BAFTA awards in London.
+Styling Tip: Hair stylist Nikki Nelms took Kravtiz’s Pixie to the next level for the BAFTA awards in London.
 The result was a side parting on a high gloss finish and a subtle twenties-esq finger wave.
 Inspired?
-Use a Raincry Restore Paddle Brush and a dime-sized amount of Oribe Rock Hard Gel to smooth the hair into place while using your index finger to coax the shape into a wave.
+Use a paddle brush and a dime-sized amount of Briogeo Curl Charisma Frizz Control Gel to smooth the hair into place while using your index finger to coax the shape into a wave.